 Kicking in doors is an overused plot gimmick in movies and TV crime dramas.
-How many times have we seen two attractively grizzled FBI agents stand outside a villain’s front door bark, “FBI!” before ramming their way into the villain’s creepy hole?
+How many times have we seen two attractively grizzled FBI agents stand outside a villain’s front door bark, “FBI!” before ramming their way into the villain’s den?

-Question is, how can you secure your front door so that it cannot be kicked-in?
-The answer?
-Reinforce it by adding Door Armor.
+So how can you secure your front door so that it cannot be kicked-in?
+Reinforce it by adding a Door Armor.

 What Is Door Armor?